NEW WELSH WRITING AWARDS 2017 #newwelshawards

 Each category winner will receive £1,000 cash, e-publication by New Welsh Review on their New Welsh Rarebyte imprint and a positive critique by leading literary agent Cathryn Summerhayes at Curtis Brown.
 Second prize for each category is a weeklong residential course at Tŷ Newydd Writing Centre in Gwynedd, north Wales and third prize is a weekend stay at Gladstone’s Library in Flintshire, north Wales.
 All six winners will also receive a one-year subscription to New Welsh Review.
 In addition New Welsh Review will consider the highly commended and shortlisted nominees for publication in a forthcoming edition of its creative magazine New Welsh Reader with an associated standard fee.

 The Awards are open to all writers based in the UK and Ireland plus those who have been educated in Wales.
 The AmeriCymru Prize for the Novella is also open to writers based in the US and Canada.
-Entries close at midnight on 1 March 2017.
+Entries closed at midnight on 1 March 2017 (UK time).

 The longlist will be announced online on 3 April 2017, with the shortlist announced at an event at the Aberystwyth Arts Centre Bookshop on Thursday 4 May 2017, 6.30-8pm, and the winner at an event at Hay Festival on 1 June 2017.